 Our research interests

-Our group is currently funded by the Heisenberg-Program of the German Research Foundation (DFG).
+Our research is funded by the European Research Council (ERC consolidator grant) and the German Research Foundation (DFG).

 Liu C, Cai X, Ritzau-Jost A, Kramer PF, Li Y, Khaliq ZM, Hallermann S, Kaeser P.An action potential initiation mechanism in distal axons for the control of dopamine release (2022)

 Ritzau-Jost A, Tsintsadze T, Krueger M, Ader J, Bechmann I, Eilers J, Barbour B, Smith SM, Hallermann S (2021)Large, stable spikes exhibit differential broadening in excitatory and inhibitory neocortical boutons.

 Eshra A, Schmidt H, Eilers J, Hallermann S (2021)Calcium dependence of neurotransmitter release at a high fidelity synapse.

 Straub I, Witter L, Eshra A, Hoidis M, Byczkowicz N, Maas S, Delvendahl I, Dorgans K, Savier E, Bechmann I, Krueger M, Isope P, Hallermann S (2020)Gradients in the mammalian cerebellar cortex enable Fourier-like transformation and improve storing capacity.

 Byczkowicz N, Eshra A, Montanaro J, Trevisiol A, Hirrlinger J, Kole MH, Shigemoto R, Hallermann S (2019)HCN channel-mediated neuromodulation can control action potential velocity and fidelity in central axons.

 Delvendahl I, Vyleta NP, von Gersdorff H, Hallermann S (2016)Fast, temperature-sensitive and clathrin-independent endocytosis at central synapses.